bhaddacak/bhaddacak.github.io/_pages/about.md

 Trivial comments and suggestions can be posted at the [`Pāli Platform`](http://paliplatform.blogspot.com){:target="\_blank"} blog.
 For a more serious communication, please use email (find the author's address in the books).

 For personal expressions of the author, see [Bhaddacak's Memoir](https://bhaddacak.wordpress.com){:target="\_blank"}.

+In April 2024, the author will cut off all communication to concentrate on the current work.